 The Best Heroku Alternative: Appliku + Hetzner

-Pair Appliku with a Hetzner server and that same Django app costs:
+Pair Appliku with a small server (Hetzner, DigitalOcean, AWS, or any VPS) and that same Django app costs a fraction of Heroku:

 Resource Provider Cost/month

 Need more headroom?
-Scale up the Hetzner server for a few euros, or add a dedicated database server.
-Appliku's Growth plan supports up to 3 servers, letting you separate web, workers, and databases for ~$30/month total.
+Resize the server for a few dollars, or add a dedicated database server.
+Appliku's Growth plan supports up to 3 servers, letting you separate web, workers, and databases.

 What Appliku handles automatically: